 Technology repair background.
-Vending equipment will only bring income while it’s functional, so if a machine breaks, being able to promptly repair it is important.
-A business owner who can do at least some of their own repair work can save on the expense of calling in a professional repair person, and can also get the machine up and running quickly so it can continue to bring in money.
+Vending equipment will only bring income while it’s functional, so if a machine breaks, being able to promptly repair, it is important.
+A business owner who can do at least some of their own repair work can save on the expense of calling in a professional repair person and can also get the machine up and running quickly to continue to bring in money.

 Customer Service.
-Even though a business with vending machines rarely sees their customers, it’s important that the owner have good customer service in order to secure and keep prime locations.
+Even though a business with vending machines rarely sees their customers, it’s important that vending machine operators have good customer service to secure and keep prime locations.
 Vending machines in key locations will make far more sales than those that don’t receive much foot traffic.

 Retail trend knowledge.
 Being able to keep up with vending machine retail trends is key to stocking machines with inventory that will sell.
-A business owner needs to stay aware of what products are becoming popular and will constantly need to adjust their inventory to reflect those most popular products.
+A business owner needs to stay aware of what products are becoming popular and constantly adjust their inventory to reflect those most popular products.

 Networking skills.
-Networking is a particularly important skill in this industry, since business owners will need to establish relationships with store and property owners and then negotiate an agreement that allows them to place their vending machine on the property.
+Networking is a particularly important skill in this industry.
+Business owners will need to establish relationships with store and property owners and then negotiate an agreement that allows them to place their vending machines on the property.

 Purchasing skills.
-Owners will need to keep on top of knowing what products sell in their various locations in order to stock products people are willing to pay for.
+Owners will need to keep on top of knowing what products sell in their various locations to stock products people are willing to pay for.

 Organizational skills.
 When a business is responsible for multiple vending machines, keeping each machine stocked and service will require an organized approach.
 These organizational skills are also important in managing inventory.

 Attention to detail.
 A business owner needs to focus on the details of their business, from product pricing to monitoring the expiration dates of inventory.